monopsony/TilesetMaker/readme.md

 ### open

-Full command: `tsm open <directory> <name>`
+Full command: `tsm open <directory> <picklePath>`

 Here, `<directory>` is the directory within which your assets are found.
 Only png files are considered.
 The search is recursive.
-Finally, <name> is the name you want to give to your sheet.
+Finally, <picklePath> is the path you want to give to your sheet.
 At the moment, sheets have a default width/height because Im lazy.

-When you exit, a <name>.p and <name>.png file are saved.
-If a <name>.p file is detected in the <directory> you gave, this file is automatically loaded.
+When you exit, a <picklePath>.p and <picklePath>.png file are saved.
+If a <picklePath>.p file already exists, this file is automatically loaded.

 ### darken